 Inclusion, possibility of an extra grant

-- students who have minor children, regardless of whether the child accompanies or not, may apply for a special supplement, a top-up
+• students who have minor children, regardless of whether the child accompanies or not.

 Application

 The application for the Erasmus+ grant is not the same as the application to your host university, the processes are separate.
-You first need to complete the application to your host university, then you follow the below steps in order to apply for the Erasmus+ grant.
-Your application is complete once you have completed all the steps.
+First complete the application to your host university.
+Once that is done you submit the documents and information as indicated by the application process in order to complete your application for the Erasmus+ grant.

-You upload and submit your documents in the MoveON portal.
+You submit your documents and additional information in the MoveON portal.

 Application deadline

-Please start and complete your application as soon as possible.
-You have to complete your application the latest one month before you start your studies abroad.
+Please start and submit all information as soon as possible.
+The latest you should be done one month before you start your studies abroad.

 1. Letter of acceptance

-Once you receive your letter of acceptance from your host university you must upload it to MoveON.
+Once you receive your letter of acceptance from your host university you must submit it in MoveON in the form "Letter of Acceptance".

 The document must include: